vishalnayak108/Webcam_Live_sketch_maker/README.md

 # Webcam_Live_sketch_maker
-Warning: please press "ENTER" if you want to exit.
+Warning: While running the application, please press "ENTER" if you want to exit.